-During 'Striking A Balance' week (week four of Semester 1) the Good Start campaign will help students get to grips with balancing work, study, eating well and socialising.
+During your fourth week of being a CIT student, Good Start will focus on 'Striking A Balance' to help students get to grips with balancing work, study, eating well and socialising.

 Learning how to balance everything on your plate while at college helps get you off to a good start, not an easy task, but small changes and getting into a routine will help.

 Keeping fit and healthy will helps you learn, and joining clubs helps with meeting new people.
 Advice on social media this week will be supported by A Healthy CIT.